ibalizumab-uiyk IBA (long-acting EI)

 Standard DoseLong-acting antiretroviral administered once every two weeks via intravenous infusion.
 Treatment begins with an IV loading (starting) dose of 2,000 mg, followed by an 800 mg IV infusion maintenance dose given every two weeks thereafter.
 The maintenance dose can be administered as a diluted IV infusion or undiluted IV push.
 Must be taken in combination with another antiretroviral(s).

-If a maintenance dose of Trogarzo is missed by 3 days or longer beyond the scheduled dosing day, a loading dose (2,000 mg) should be administered as early as possible.
+If a maintenance dose of Trogarzo is missed by 3 days or longer beyond the scheduled dosing day, a loading dose (2,000 mg) should be administered as soon as possible.
 Then resume maintenance dosing (800 mg) every 14 days thereafter.

 - See package insert for more complete information on potential side effects and interactions.

 Distributed by Theratechnologies Inc. theratech.com; trogarzo.com